pinterest/ktlint/documentation/snapshot/docs/rules/standard.md

 ## Ktlint-suppression rule

 The `ktlint-disable` and `ktlint-enable` directives are no longer supported as of ktlint version `0.50.0`.
-This rule migrates the directives to annotations.
-Identifiers in the @Suppress and @SuppressWarning annotations to suppress ktlint rules which are not prefixed with the rule set id are fixed.
+This rule migrates the directives to Suppress or SuppressWarning annotations.

+Identifiers in the @Suppress and @SuppressWarning annotations to suppress ktlint rules are checked for validity and autocorrected when possible.

 === "[:material-heart:](#) Ktlint"